Deadly Australian Animals

 Tiger snakes are large, aggressive snakes responsible for the second-highest number of bites in Australia.
 Their venom is neurotoxic.

 Do Australian Animals Attack Humans?
-Do Australia's Dangerous Animals Like Eating Humans?

 Australia has some of the deadliest animals in the world.
 But there are no animals in Australia that deliberately attack humans.
 Given a choice, they all prefer avoiding humans.
 Except for sharks and crocodiles, none of these deadly animals would ever consume a human for a meal.
 Therefore, there is no advantage in them attacking something as large and tasteless as a person.
-Even sharks and crocodiles prefer leaving humans alone.
+Even sharks and crocodiles prefer to leave humans alone.

 Therefore, it is reasonable to say that almost all confrontations with these animals are caused by foolhardy actions of humans.
 These may include such things as sticking their hands into a spider's web, swimming in waters infested with crocodiles or shakes, stepping on dangerous animals or invading an animal’s space.

 Classification of Dangerous Australian Animals?
-Level of Danger of Australian Animals

 There is no standard way of classifying the level of risk posed by various types of animals.
 We have formulated a common-sense approach for determining the level of risk involved.
 Some animals may be in more than one of these groupings.
 For example, a bee sting is not deadly to most people; however, to some, a bee sting can bring about a severe allergic reaction which in turn can cause death.

-Deadly - Those animals likely to inflict death if untreated.
+Deadly - Those animals are likely to inflict death if untreated.
 The most venomous Australian snakes and spiders and the box jellyfish fall into this category.

-Types of Injury Inflicted by Australian Animals How Dangerous Animals Inflict Harm
+Types of Injury Inflicted by Australian Animals>

 We have grouped animals according to how they inflict death and injury on humans.

-Venom - Typically the most deadly animals inflict their injury by stinging or biting, and injecting toxins into their victims which results in the victim's death.
+Venom - Typically, the most deadly animals inflict their injury by stinging or biting, and injecting toxins into their victims, which results in the victim's death.

 Poison - These animals do not directly inflict injury on humans themselves.
 If, however, these animals are ingested or rubbed against, poisoning can occur resulting in serious injury or death.